wp-plugins/easy-testimonials/readme.txt

 Easy Testimonials is an easy-to-use plugin that allows users to add Testimonials to the sidebar, as a widget, or to embed them into a Page or Post using the shortcode.
 The Easy Testimonials plugin also allows you to insert a list of all Testimonials or output a Random Testimonial.
 Easy Testimonials allows you to include an image with each testimonial - this is a great feature for adding a photo of the testimonial author.

+= Premium Support =

+The GoldPlugins team does not provide direct support for Easy Testimonials plugin on the WordPress.org forums.
+One on one email support is available to people who have purchased Easy Testimonials Pro only.
+Easy Testimonials Pro also includes tons of extra themes and advanced features including a Testimonial Collection Form, so you should [upgrade today!](http://goldplugins.com/our-plugins/easy-testimonials-details/upgrade-to-easy-testimonials-pro/ "Upgrade to Easy Testimonials Pro")

 = Easy Testimonials is a great plugin for: =
 * Adding a Random Testimonial to Your Sidebar
 * Adding a Random Testimonial to Your Page